ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 ##### appGUID

-- The Push app GUID value.
+- The Push service instance Id value.
+Refer TODO

 ##### clientSecret

-- The Push client secret value.
+- The Push service instance client secret value.
+Refer TODO

 >**Note**: If you are using Xcode8 beta, add `yourApp.entitlements`.
 To do this, go to Targets -> Capabilities and enable Push Notifications capability.

 ### Register to Push Service

- After the token is received from APNS, pass the token to Push Notifications as part of the `didRegisterForRemoteNotificationsWithDeviceToken` method.
+ After the token is received from Apple Push Notification service(APNs), pass the token to Push Notifications service instance as part of the `didRegisterForRemoteNotificationsWithDeviceToken` method.

 #### Register Without UserId

- To register without userId use the following pattern,
+ To register without userId use the following pattern

 ```
-//Swift3

  func application (_ application: UIApplication, didRegisterForRemoteNotificationsWithDeviceToken deviceToken: Data){

    let push =  BMSPushClient.sharedInstance